“Think again: European decline” (with Mark Leonard, Foreign Policy, May/June 2013)

 “The British question” (Internationale Politik Global Edition, 27 August 2012)

 Does Britain have a European future?
-(A version of this article was also published as “Die britische Frage” in the German edition of the foreign-policy journal Internationale Politik.)
+(A version of this article was also published as “Die britische Frage” in the September/October 2012 issue of the German edition of Internationale Politik.)

 “The German people will decide Europe’s fate” (The Guardian, 27 August 2012)